-A super easy homemade granola recipe- perfect for a healthy breakfast, snack or parfait!
-Love that it uses only basic pantry ingredients and takes just minutes to mix together.
+A super easy basic homemade granola recipe- perfect for a healthy breakfast, snack or parfait!
+Love that it uses only simple pantry ingredients and takes just minutes to mix together.
 It freezes well too!

 Back when my husband and I were dating, his family was living as missionaries in Romania, so Vince was living by himself and had to buy all of his own food and make all of his own meals.
 And well, let’s just say that he’s very much a minimalist and it definitely showed in his menus! 😉 So I often took pity on him and made him food that I’d send home with him when he came to visit me on the weekends.

 Somewhere along the way, I discovered that he really liked homemade granola.
 So, one week I started digging through cookbooks looking for a recipe to make for him.
 My family never ate granola and I probably only had ever eaten it a handful of times here and there at friend’s houses, so I really didn’t know what constituted a “good” homemade granola recipe.